-Each national chapter has its own constitution on bylaws and its own president and officers, elected by individual members of each chapter.
+Each national chapter has its own constitution and bylaws and its own president and officers, elected by individual members of each chapter.
 The constitutional and leadership arrangements vary from chapter to chapter, within stipulations defined in the ILAE constitution, as do the details of membership eligibility, but generally speaking membership is open to any doctor and health professional interested in epilepsy.

-There are currently 95 CHECK chapters in the ILAE, which is the greatest number in its history.
-The largest is the American chapter with XXXX members, and the smallest is XXX with XXX members.
-The role of the national chapters is generally to establish and maintain good communication between persons active in the field of epilepsy, promote publications in the field of epilepsy, organise or sponsor national meetings, appoint commissions or individuals for specific problems, develop or apply other methods for the furtherance of the objectives of the ILAE.
+There are currently 96 chapters in the ILAE, which is the greatest number in its history.
+The largest is the American chapter with 1,745 voting members and the smallest are the Singapore chapter with 12 and the Moldovian chapter with six.
+The role of the national chapters is generally to establish and maintain good communication between persons active in the field of epilepsy, promote publications in the field of epilepsy, organise or sponsor national meetings, appoint commissions or individuals for specific problems, and develop or apply other methods for the furtherance of the objectives of the ILAE.